thom-gg/thom-gg.github.io/content/posts/gemm-cuda/index.md

 }
 ```

+{{< image src="benchmark_1.png" width="" >}}

-=> achieving ~100 GFLOP/s, pretty good speedup compared to the first CPU implementation, as expected and kinda obvious since we went from sequential to parallel, but it's only the beginning !
+=> achieving ~100 GFLOP/s, pretty good speedup compared to the first CPU implementation, as expected and kinda obvious since we went from sequential to parallel, but as we see on the graph it's only the beginning !
 Let's see what kind of optimizations we can implement.

 ## 2 - Memory coalescing